 In 1895, Ordinance 4044 sought to fix the problem of street names which were different in each plat filing.
 Extension of the names of the original downtown streets was ordered by the ordinance for streets that extended eastward, so that, for example, “the names of Willow Street and Milwaukie Street from Broadway to Lake Washington are hereby changed to East Cherry Street.” (quoted from Ordinance 4044.)

 Here is a link to a searchable table of the street name changes as of Ordinance 4044 of the year 1895, by Seattle historian Rob Ketcherside.

 Wallingford, Green Lake, Brooklyn and part of Ravenna had come into the city limits in 1891, and the university had moved to its present site in northeast Seattle in 1895 but the campus had not been developed.
 The neighboring residential district was known as the Village of Brooklyn, its plat name.
 It was decided to mark some streets so that streetcar riders could find their destinations more easily.
-The streetcar stop called University, eventually lent its name to 14th Ave NE and then to the whole district.
+The streetcar stop called University, supplanted the street name of 14th Ave NE and then the whole district eventually became University.